learn-ajitkr/html/README.md

 # html
-to learn basic html and css programing
+first we will try to learn github and basic commands.